mit-ll-responsible-ai/hydra-zen/docs/source/api_reference.rst

 Working with YAMLs
 ******************
-Hydra serializes all configs to a YAML-format when launching a job.
+Hydra serializes all configs to a YAML-format text when launching a job.
 The following utilities can be used to work with YAML-serialized configs.

 .. currentmodule:: hydra_zen